japila-books/spark-sql-internals/docs/physical-operators/BroadcastExchangeExec.md

-title: BroadcastExchangeExec

 # BroadcastExchangeExec Unary Physical Operator for Broadcast Joins

-`BroadcastExchangeExec` is a spark-sql-SparkPlan-Exchange.md[Exchange] unary physical operator to collect and broadcast rows of a child relation (to worker nodes).
+`BroadcastExchangeExec` is an [Exchange](Exchange.md) unary physical operator to collect and broadcast rows of a child relation (to worker nodes).

 `BroadcastExchangeExec` is <<creating-instance, created>> when [EnsureRequirements](../physical-optimizations/EnsureRequirements.md) physical optimization is executed (that can really be either spark-sql-SparkPlan-BroadcastHashJoinExec.md[BroadcastHashJoinExec] or spark-sql-SparkPlan-BroadcastNestedLoopJoinExec.md[BroadcastNestedLoopJoinExec] operators).